anilvenu/maas-engine/README.md

 Complete REST API for all operations
 Auto-generated documentation (Swagger UI)
-Real-time monitoring of jobs and analyses
+Real-time monitoring of jobs and analysis
 Health checks for all system components
 YAML upload directly via API
 Progress tracking with percentages and metrics